MatthiasPilz/L-game/README.md

 - created a branch to keep the python files
 - create printing functions in C and define board struct
 - added a lot of comments all throughout the code

+##### day three:
+- implemented a function to input new L position
+- used this to test whether all positions do what they are expected to